 Did You Know?Suboxone was approved for use by the FDA in 2002.

 How Overdose Occurs

-Suboxone is prescribed with Subutex in most cases, and it is used to help those with an opioid addiction avoid withdrawal and prevent relapse.
-Suboxone overdose symptoms can result when the drug is instead used to achieve a high.
-Suboxone is a opioid partial agonist, which means it is also considered to be an opioid, but with fewer effects of a full agonist.
+Suboxone is a prescription medication that is used to help those with an opioid addiction avoid withdrawal and prevent relapse.
+It is a opioid partial agonist, which means it is considered an opioid, but has only partial efficacy to the receptors it binds to.

-Suboxone can still be used in high quantities to produce an opioid-like high, including euphoria and similar feelings.
+However, Suboxone can still be used in high quantities to produce an opioid-like high, including euphoria and similar feelings.
 Taking Suboxone at a higher dosage than prescribed is dangerous, however, and may result in overdose.
-For more information about overdoses and how Suboxone should be taken, call us at 1-888-287-0471 Who Answers? .
-Our helpful staff can give you the information you need to get addiction treatment for you or a loved one who is abusing Suboxone.

 Did You Know?Suboxone is a combination of buprenorphine and naloxone.

 Suboxone is able to be abused similarly to other opioids.
 Because of this, overdose is possible.
 Suboxone overdose symptoms include:

 “Suboxone is able to be abused similarly to other opioids.
 Because of this, overdose is possible.”
 If you or someone you know is exhibiting any of the symptoms above, call 911.
 Suboxone overdoses symptoms can be treated, so it is important to seek help as quickly as possible to prevent damage to the body.